 While leasing offers certain benefits, there are some potential drawbacks to consider before you sign on the dotted line.
 If you’re not careful, you could end up paying much more than you would if you were purchasing the vehicle instead.
+Most people focus a lot on how much they spend on a car but there is a lot more to consider when leasing.
 When you’re shopping around for a deal on a car lease, take care to avoid these potentially costly missteps.

 1. Paying Full Price

 If you were buying a new car, chances are you’d try to talk the salesman down a little on the price.
 The same should go when it comes to leasing.
-Even though you’re not planning to keep the vehicle for the long-term, you should still try to get the best deal possible.
+Even though you’re not planning to keep the vehicle for the long term, you should still try to get the best deal possible.
+While the price of cars skyrocketed in 2022, there are still good deals to be had – especially for leases.

 2. Putting Too Much Money Down

-In order to guarantee customers the lowest payment possible, some car dealers will ask for a sizable down payment up front.
+In order to guarantee customers the lowest payment possible, some car dealers will ask for sizable down payments upfront.
 Typically, this money goes towards paying off a chunk of the car lease.
 But ponying up all that cash early on doesn’t always work in your favor.

 3. Underestimating Mileage